CNN TV

 Yes, I agree it's time for us to pull out of Iraq as agreed.
 I think Al Quada's mission has been all along to keep us bogged down in Iraq so we can't concentrate on capturing Osama bin Laden once and for all.

-Delfino Garza June 30th, 2009 11:46 am ET
+June 30, 2009 at 11:46 am |

 Yes, get the troops out of Iraq.

-Jeffrey Montano June 30th, 2009 11:46 am ET
+June 30, 2009 at 11:46 am |

 I fully support US witdraw from Iraqi urban areas.
 Atleast its going better than our withdraw from Vietnam.
 And it looks good for us, in the global community, to bow out of a situation where we weren't necessarily welcome in the first place.